A record of storms survived and horizons still calling

 The Leakages

-A man can lose his life without any single dramatic fall.
+A man can lose his life without any dramatic fall.

 An hour here.